Research#

 Polaritons are hybrid light-matter states stemming from strong light-matter interactions.
 Imagine harnessing these polariton states to engineer molecular properties or even to tune the behavior of light itself.
 Guided by this vision, we are developing analytical theories and large-scale simulation tools to explore various possibilities of molecular polaritons.

-Nuclear quantum effects (NQEs) in isolated molecular systems have been extensively studied both experimentally and theoretically.
+Quantum effects, such as nuclear quantum effects (NQEs), in simple systems have been extensively studied both experimentally and theoretically.
 However, elucidating the behavior of NQEs in more complex environments, particularly under intense laser irradiation or in close proximity to metal interfaces, remains a challenging frontier.
 The insights gained from our research could facilitate designing more efficient hydrogen production strategies or Li-ion batteries.